AlonKellner/alonkellner.github.io/_projects/en-us/open-source_2024-07-25_waloviz.md

 In the above example there are 3 overlaid curves:

-1. The `waveform`, it uses a callback to read the waveform and calculate the curve from it
+1. The `waveform`, it uses a callback to read the waveform and return is as a curve
-2. The `envelope`, it also uses a callback, but this time does a calculation over the waveform to create the curve
+2. The `envelope`, it also uses a callback, but this time uses the waveform to calculate the envelope curve
 3. A `random` curve, it is just passed as a precalculated curve to be displayed over the spectrogram

 From this simple example you can see how powerful this feature is for visualizing cases like SAD (Speech Activity Detection), Diarization, and many other audio related tasks.

-There are many more features, go to the [WaloViz documentation website](https://waloviz.com) to learn more :)
+WaloViz has many more features, go to the [WaloViz documentation website](https://waloviz.com) to learn more :)